Dansby Swanson Preview, Player Props: Cubs vs. Braves

-On Wednesday, Dansby Swanson (hitting .186 in his past 10 games) and the Chicago Cubs play the Atlanta Braves, whose starting pitcher will be Darius Vines.
+On Thursday, Dansby Swanson (.214 batting average in his past 10 games, with two doubles, two home runs, three walks and six RBI) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be AJ Smith-Shawver.
 First pitch is at 7:20 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+In his last game he had a one-hit showing (1-for-3) against the Braves.

 Sportsbook Promo Codes